Methodology

 Q: How does Ad Fontes Media generate the scores for each news source on the Media Bias Chart?

-A: We generate overall news source scores based on scores of individual articles (in the case of online news sources) or episodes (in the cases of podcasts, radio, TV, and video-based sources).
+We generate overall news source scores based on scores of individual articles (in the case of online news sources) or episodes (in the cases of podcasts, radio, TV, and video-based sources).

 Our current team of over 60 analysts, who are trained in our content analysis methodology, perform the ratings.
 Our analysts go through an initial 30 hours of training plus an additional 40 hours of ongoing training per year.
 Our analysts include academics, journalists, librarians, lawyers, military veterans, civil service professionals, and other professions that require high levels of rhetorical and analytical skills.